Mannes School of Music: History

 Originally called The David Mannes Music School, it was founded in 1916 by David Mannes, concertmaster of the New York Symphony Orchestra, and his wife Clara Damrosch, sister of Walter Damrosch, then conductor of that orchestra, and Frank Damrosch.
 The Damrosch and Mannes families were perhaps the most important music families in America at that time, with David Mannes emerging as one of the first American born violin recitalists to achieve significant status.
 David Mannes was the director of the Third Street Music School Settlement as well as founder of Colored Music Settlement School, all prior to founding the Mannes School.
 The school was originally housed on East 70th Street (later occupied by the Dalcroze School).

 A larger campus was created out of four converted brownstones beginning at 157 East 74th Street, in Manhattan's Upper East Side.
 After 1938, the school was known as the Mannes Music School in recognition of the broader course of study that expanded the school well beyond that of a community music school, including the three-year Artist Diploma.
 When Clara died in 1948, their son Leopold Mannes became president, endowing the school with his fortune from co-inventing Kodachrome film.
-In 1953 the school began offering a bachelor of science degree and changed its name to the Mannes College of Music.
+In 1953 the school began offering a Bachelor of Science degree and changed its name to the Mannes College of Music.
 In 1960 it merged with the Chatham Square Music School.
 In 1984 the school moved to larger quarters on West 85th Street.
 In 1989 Mannes joined The New School.
 In 2005, the New School administration changed the name to Mannes College: the New School for Music.
 In 2015, the university renamed it Mannes School of Music, and moved it to Arnhold Hall in the West Village.
-It is now part of the College of Performing Arts at The New School, which also includes the School of Drama and the School of Jazz and Contemporary Music.
+It is part of the College of Performing Arts at The New School, which also includes the School of Drama and the School of Jazz and Contemporary Music.
 The College of Performing Arts, including Mannes Prep, has a total of 1,450 students.
-The students in any of the three schools of the College of Performing Arts can take courses in the three schools (Drama, Jazz, Mannes), no matter which school they are directly enrolled in, expanding the opportunities for self-directed study.
+The students in any of the three schools of The New School College of Performing Arts' three schools can take courses in Drama, Jazz, and Music.